-This topic describes the troubleshooting steps in the case of establishing a session to a remote host reacts differently in Remote Desktop Manager than when you are using mstsc.exe.
+This topic describes the troubleshooting steps for when establishing a session to a remote host reacts differently in Remote Desktop Manager than when you are using mstsc.exe.

 When you choose to use the External display mode, Remote Desktop Manager will in fact create a temporary RDP file and call mstsc.exe with the file as a parameter.
 It can be beneficial to grab that file while it exists and to compare it with one created using mstsc.exe.